esp32m/website/docs/reference/project-structure.md

         +-- main.js.*
         +-- index.hmtl.*
         +-- ui.hpp
-    +-- node_modules/
     +-- src/
         +-- index.html
         +-- index.ts
-    +-- babel.config.json
     +-- CMakeLists.txt
     +-- package.json
-    +-- tsconfig.json
     +-- webpack.config.js
     +-- yarn.lock

 ```
 * **dist/** folder is generated automatically by the UI build system, contains temporary files and compressed html+javascript formatted as .S (c++ assembler) source files to be embedded in the application.. **dist/ui.hpp** is an auto-generated C++ header file that contains `void initUi(Ui* ui)` function.
 This function must be called once during project initialization to set up embedded web server and make the UI available over HTTP.
-* **node_modules/** is created and populated automatically during the UI build process, contains referenced javascript modules.
 * **src/** usually contains two files - `index.html` is an entry point to the web site and `index.ts` is a Typescript file that initializes UI counterparts of the actual modules compiled into the application..
-* **babel.config.json** is a [Babel](//babeljs.io/) configuration file, allows to use the most recent Javascript features that may not be supported by the browsers yet, and ensures cross-browser compatibility.
 * **CMakeLists.txt** tells ES-IDF build system where to find `dist/ui.hpp`, `dist/index.html.S` and  `dist/main.js.S` (see above).
 * **package.json** lists project dependencies and contains information about the project, such as version, author, name etc. It is used by the NodeJS package manager (**yarn** in our case) to manage dependencies.
 Read more [here](//nodejs.org/en/knowledge/getting-started/npm/what-is-the-file-package-json/).
-* **tsconfig.json** is a [Typescript](//typescriptlang.org) configuration file.
-ESP32 Manager UI library uses Typescript to validate type-safety of the Javascript code, and encourages developers to use Typescript.
-It is, however, not a requirement.
-If you don't like Typescript, you are welcome to remove this file, rename `src/index.ts` to `src/index.js` and remove Typescript support from `webpack.config.js` to use pure Javascript in your project.
 * **webpack.config.js** is a [Webpack](//webpack.js.org/) configuration file.
 Webpack is often referred to as "Javascript linker", a tool that bundles many Javascript modules into a single minified Javascript file, ready for deployment.
 * **yarn.lock** is a [Yarn](//yarnpkg.com) database file, created and maintained by Yarn.